Crunch-io/apidocs-sphinx/source/feature-guide/feature-importing.rst

 The POST to the batches catalog will return 202 Continue status, and the response body contains a progress URL.
 Poll that URL to monitor the completion of the batch addition.
+See
+:doc:`Progress </endpoint-reference/endpoint-progress>` for
-See `Progress <../endpoint-reference/endpoint-progress.html>`__ for more.
+more.
 The 202 response will also contain a Location header with the URL of the newly created batch.

+.. _metadata-document-csv:

 Metadata document + CSV
 ~~~~~~~~~~~~~~~~~~~~~~~